sumxtx/64bitAsmAndShellcode/README.md

 ```

 ### Deepin in assembly
-In the instruction 48 31 c0, the 48 is a prefix byte, and 31 c0 is the actual opcode.
-Here's a breakdown:

-    48: This is a Rex prefix, which is used in 64-bit mode to extend operand sizes or registers.
-In this case, it indicates that the instruction is operating on 64-bit registers.

-    31 c0: This is the actual opcode for the xor instruction.
-In particular:
-        31 represents the xor operation between two registers.
-        c0 specifies that the xor is being performed between the rax register and itself (rax ^ rax).

-So, 48 31 c0 corresponds to the instruction:
+In the instruction `48 31 c0`, the `48` is a Rex prefix, which is used in 64-bit mode to extend operand sizes or registers it indicates that the instruction is operating on 64-bit registers, and `31 c0` is the actual opcode for the xor instruction `31` represents the `xor between two registers` operation. `c0` specifies that the `xor` is being performed between the rax register and itself (rax ^ rax).
+So, `48 31 c0` corresponds to the instruction: `xor rax, rax` Which effectively clears the rax register (sets it to zero) because any value XORed with itself results in zero.

-xor rax, rax

-Which effectively clears the rax register (sets it to zero) because any value XORed with itself results in zero.

-You said:
-how is possible only c0 means that
-ChatGPT said:
-ChatGPT

-Great question!
-The byte 0xC0 in the instruction 31 C0 is a specific encoding for the xor operation in x86-64 assembly.
-Let's break down why C0 represents xor rax, rax in this context:
-The Instruction Format

-The 31 opcode represents the XOR r/m32, r32 operation, which means that it performs a bitwise XOR between two operands: a register (r32) and a memory location or a register (r/m32).

-The mod-reg-r/m byte structure in x86 instructions determines how operands are encoded.
-The breakdown is as follows:

-    31 (opcode):
-        31 is the XOR opcode for register to register operations (with 32-bit operands, but extended to 64-bit in this case due to the REX prefix 48).

-    C0 (mod-reg-r/m byte):

-        The byte C0 is actually a combination of the mod-reg-r/m encoding for the operands.
-Let's decode it step by step:
-            C0 in binary is 1100 0000.

-        Now let's break it into the relevant parts:
-            mod (the first 2 bits): 11 → This indicates a direct register-to-register operation (i.e., no memory operand, both operands are registers).
-            reg (the next 3 bits): 000 → This specifies the register to perform the operation on.
-In this case, it is the EAX register, which is extended to RAX in 64-bit mode.
-            rm (the last 3 bits): 000 → This also specifies that the second operand is EAX, and in 64-bit mode, it is RAX.

-        Together, mod-reg-r/m = 1100 0000 means that the operation is XOR rax, rax.

-Why does C0 mean rax, rax?

-    In 64-bit mode, when you see 31 C0, it corresponds to XOR rax, rax because:
-        The 31 opcode specifies the XOR operation between two registers.
-        The C0 byte specifies that the first operand is rax (since reg = 000) and the second operand is also rax (since rm = 000).

-Recap:

-    31: The opcode for the XOR operation between two registers.
-    C0: The mod-reg-r/m byte that encodes the specific registers involved (in this case, both rax).

-So, 48 31 C0 translates to the instruction xor rax, rax, which clears the rax register.

 This is how it works under the hood in the x86-64 instruction set.
 The information I provided comes from an understanding of the **x86-64 architecture**, the **x86 instruction set**, and **Intel/AMD assembly syntax**.
 These topics are covered in depth in a number of classic and modern texts that deal with computer architecture, assembly language, and low-level programming.

 To further explore these concepts, I recommend the following books that provide comprehensive and reliable information about x86 assembly, instruction encoding, and the internal workings of CPUs like Intel and AMD: